Macrometacorp/docs/docs/cep/reference/extensions/execution/sentiment.md

 ## getRate

 This provides the sentiment value for a given string as per the AFINN word list.
-The sentiment value ranges from -5 to +5.

 ## Syntax